Anton-ious/Brimbolo-security/README.md

 # Brimbolo-security
-This is a simple website project that you can choose products, and you will find description, price and rate about products
+This is a simple website in this project you can choose products, and you will find description, price and rate about products